Lunenburg, Nova Scotia

 Construction for the new town began shortly after the arrival of the first settlers in June 1753.
 Each family that moved to the area was provided with a town lot.
 They were also given a “garden lot,” which was located directly east of the town.
 Many of the first temporary houses were made of round poles or hewn timber and had thatched roofs.
 When it came to permanent homes, settlers opted for the “Cape Cod” style, which was used extensively in New England and the newly established settlement of Halifax, Nova Scotia.
 These small homes were often made of wood and contained two or three rooms on the ground floor with a loft under the steeply pitched roof.

-Many earlier settlers were originally farmers from inland areas of Europe, but that gradually changed as more and more turned to the sea for their livelihoods.
+Many early settlers were originally farmers from inland areas of Europe, but that gradually changed as more and more turned to the sea for their livelihoods.
 As early as the late 1700s, the German and French-speaking settlers from different religious backgrounds worked together to try their hand at fishing.
 By the mid-19th century, shipbuilding, fishing and foreign trade became the backbone of the economy, eventually making the town an influential centre in Nova Scotia, second only to Halifax in its political power and population.

 In the 1850s, the region sent its first fishing fleet to the Grand Banks and never looked back.
 Innovations such as “double dory” trawl fishing and fresh-fish processing have positioned Lunenburg at the forefront of the Canadian fishing industry.
 Today, one of Canada’s largest fish-processing plants and fleet of deep-sea trawlers make Lunenburg its base.
 For over 200 years, shipbuilding and fishing have helped the community thrive.
 Lunenburg remains one of the few communities in North America where traditional shipbuilding skills can be found, such as those that built the Bluenose.